Songyee Yoon: Career

 Early in her career, Yoon worked at the global management consulting firm McKinsey & Company and at the mobile solution developer WiderThan.com.
 She was named vice president of the telecommunications company SK Telecom in 2004, becoming the company's first female and youngest ever executive team member, at the age of 29.

 Yoon transferred to NCSoft in the 2000s.
 She initially joined as the company’s chief strategy officer (CSO), and also became the chief executive officer (CEO) of NCSoft West.
-In 2015, she was appointed president of NCSoft, while continuing to serve concurrently as CSO of NCSoft and CEO of NCSoft West.
+In 2015, she was appointed president of NCSoft, while continuing concurrently as CSO of NCSoft and CEO of NCSoft West.

 She has also been credited with establishing a 200-child daycare center housed in NCSoft's research and development center in Pangyo, Seongnam.
 Yoon was the chairperson of the NC Cultural Foundation.

 Yoon was the founder and managing partner of Chamaeleon, a Silicon Valley–based venture capital firm.
 In 2024, she founded Principal Venture Partners (PVP), a venture fund dedicated to investing in AI-native startups.

 She is a trustee of the Carnegie Endowment for International Peace, and a member of the MIT Corporation.
 As a member of the advisory council at Stanford University's Institute for Human-Centered Artificial Intelligence, she studies the social impacts of AI and the ethics of technology.
 Yoon was also an advisory board member of the Center for Asian Pacific Policy and a visiting fellow at RAND Corporation's Center to Advance Racial Equity Policy.
-She has served on the Asia Business Leaders Advisory Council, which is convened by the Asia Pacific Foundation of Canada.
+She has been on the Asia Business Leaders Advisory Council, which is convened by the Asia Pacific Foundation of Canada.
 She has been a member of the Council of Korean Americans since 2020.

 Yoon has been described as a prodigy of business, information technology (IT), and science.
 In 2004, The Wall Street Journal named her one of the world's 50 most promising and influential businesswomen.
 She is the inspiration for the television series KAIST, in which Lee Na-young portrays an engineering prodigy.